LukeGrahamLandry/franca/devlog.md

 - get a bit more serious about not leaking memory. it doesn't matter when you just run the compiler once per process but compiler/tests.fr uses a bunch of compiler instances and was growing up to 4gb which offended me.
+  - only interesting thing was ArenaAlloc.deinit, i wasn't going forward all the way in the linked list so you'd lose things if you reset_retaining_capacity before deinit.
+  - i didn't know you could `/usr/bin/time -l` instead of the boring builtin time that just gives you... the time. last commit: 3,279,257,600 -> 1,544,503,296 maximum resident set size for compiler/test.fr.
+- going to get rid of my hacky ProgramIndex that i was using for my lsp attempt a long time ago. new idea is to add a section of frc with whatever info is needed so you can record a compile and then have the lsp load that.
+- i want all early passes to be target independent so abi0 is a problem (in theory; i don't actually use it so it doesn't even matter). i think it's fine to just do apple_extsb always. the other one just drops 8/16 args.
+- cleaning up some of the old broken tests
+- trying to make parsing_large_things test less embarrassing. it makes a 200k array of sequential floats. so 200k unique constants and 200k store instructions in that function.
+  - inlined the one ir instruction for index_unchecked
+  - hashmap in backend/util.fr/newcon instead of scanning them all to add one (can't be doing n^2 when n=200k).
+    (also this fails some of the franca tests? but not the ssa tests... should look into that).
+  - reuse bitsets in backend/opt/spill.fr, especially good because you immediatly copy to them so the zeroing in bsinit is waste. now it finishes in 40 seconds but "we don't allow a function larger than one arm64 instruction can jump". (whatever, i still want to make it faster). has 800144 tmps by the time it gets to spill(). really what we're learning here is my bit sets are terrible at sparse data.
+  - i was hoping i could just track max and min but that doesn't really help, it's not chunked like that. also tried always skipping a few from the bottom and not tracking those in min because like at least the bottom u64 is always used because it's for physical registers. but also not helpful. can't decide if i care enough to try a real sparse bit set. is there anything better than just hashset of numbers?

 ## (Jun 18)

 - i want to stop doing follow_redirects in emit ir because i think i barely use #redirect and it's kinda weird,